 Use Neutral Colors to Increase Resale Interest

 Built-in bookshelves are a great way to include very creative and personal design elements in the home while simultaneously maintaining a neutral backdrop for resale.
 Neutral color choices are often preferred by realtors.
 They make the home appeal to the greatest number of buyers.
 However, when your color and design is achieved through the introduction of personal treasures displayed on shelving units, a large amount of personality can be injected into an otherwise neutral and easily changeable wrapper.

 The added storage space from a built-in storage unit should increase the home’s value.
 Make sure it is appropriate to the function of the room.
 It must also be high quality and flexible enough to accommodate the next homeowner’s storage needs.
-For example, a wall of quality built in bookshelves in the den or home office will most likely increase home value since they are appropriate to the function of the room and add practical storage to the space.
-The same bookshelves in the bathroom or dining room might be looked at as a something that needs to be changed by the next homeowner.
+For example, a wall of quality built-in bookshelves in the den or home office will most likely increase home value.
+They are appropriate to the function of the room and add practical storage to the area.
+The same bookshelves in the bathroom or dining room might be looked at as something that needs to be changed by the next homeowner.
 (If you like to read while on the toilet or use your formal dining room as an office, enclose the shelves behind doors.
-This providess a high-end cabinetry look.
+This provides a high-end cabinetry look.
 Or use freestanding bookcases that are not permanent).

-- Quality of material used is critical, as well as the skill in which is assembled.
+- Quality of material is critical, as well as the skill in which it is assembled.
 Less than professional handiwork is easy to spot and could decrease rather than increase your home’s value.

 - Flexibility is important.
 Make sure your built-ins can accommodate the next owner’s different possessions.
-This can be easily achieved by making at least some of the shelves adjustable.
+This is easily achieved by making at least some of the shelves adjustable.
 That way, they can be moved around.